 7. Get into a swinging dick contest with a technology analyst.
 Get out the rulers and start measuring.
 Cheat, if you must, to make sure yours appears bigger.
 Talk down to the analyst and disagree with everything he/she says.
 Because those Gardeners and Forest Rangers just LOVE it when you downplay their expertise.
 They are such an ego-free bunch that they’ll actually appreciate your product EVEN MORE if you call them idiots to their faces.

-9. Be a complete A-hole to your fellow product managers.
+9. Be a complete jerk to your fellow product managers.
 Monopolize team meetings with your concerns.
 Don’t let anyone else speak.
 Pontificate at length – have fun with it!
 Undermine the broader product line vision in order to elevate your product at the expense of the others.
 Blame as much stuff as you can on the other PMs.
-Undermine their credibility in front of development, and later in front of marketing and sales.
+Undermine their credibility in front of Development, and later in front of Marketing and Sales.
 They’ll respect you for it.
 Really.
 But watch out if one of them becomes your boss one day.